marcduiker/azure-functions-university/lessons/deployment.md

 # Deployment to Azure

+Watch the recording of this lesson [on YouTube](https://youtu.be/-B8dE4GTWsk).

 ## Goal 🎯

 The goal of this lesson is to learn about how to deploy your Function App to Azure.